b4t3ou/sqs-reader-service/README.md

 * you need a proper AWS config in your machine
 * create the env config in the config folder `my_env.yaml`
 * create an SQS queue on AWS and update your config with the queue name
+* create a Dynamo table on AWS and update your config with the queue name (HASH = id field)
 * export your ENV `export ENV=my_env`

 Start the service